 Just because you took a photo in color, doesn’t mean it has to stay that way – it’s one of the great things about digital photography.

-There are two ways to make a photo black and white:
+The two ways to make a digital photo black and white are:

-- One, is in camera if you’re photographing in Jpeg.
+- In camera if you’re photographing in JPEG.

-- The other is when processing your photos on the computer if you’re shooting in RAW.
-All photo editing programs are able to convert images from color to black and white.
+- When processing your photos on the computer if you’re shooting in RAW.
+All photo editing programs can convert digital images from color to black and white.

-Some, especially the paid ones, are better than others.
-I use Lightroom Classic – that’s the Lightroom version for computers, although Lightroom (for mobile) is also great at converting color photos to black and white.
+I use Lightroom Classic to edit photos – that’s the full Lightroom version for computers, although Lightroom (for mobile and desktop) is also great at converting color photos to black and white.

 Once you’ve converted and tweaked one photo from a shoot into black and white you can easily copy your edits across as many photos as you want from the same shoot.